-- 2. Attach flexible shaft to the 1/4" hex fitting on the end of the motor. - 3.
+- 1. Locate the included flexible shaft in your owner's packet. - 2.
+Attach flexible shaft to the 1/4" hex fitting on the end of the motor. - 3.
 Attach 1/4" socket & ratchet, or drill to the other end, and turn in the proper direction to move the room. - 4.
 If the cables tighten, and the motor is difficult to turn, REVERSE THE DIRECTION.
-OVER-TORQUE-ING CAN HAPPEN, RESULTING IN SEVERE DAMAGE.
+OVER-TORQUEING CAN HAPPEN, RESULTING IN SEVERE DAMAGE.